Over 11,000 five-star assets

-4.1.b Publishers have an actively maintained website that shows relevant work and skill sets.
+4.1.b Publishers have an active email address and an actively maintained website that shows relevant work and skill sets.

 4.2 Pricing and Sales

-4.2.b Personal sales do not last longer than two weeks.
+4.2.b Personally-elected sales do not last longer than two weeks.

-4.2.c Sale periods are separated by at least two months.
+4.2.c Personally-elected sale periods are separated by at least two months.

-4.2.d Details of a personal sale are provided in your description text.
-Sale period and regular price are clearly stated.
+4.2.d Details of a personally-elected sale are provided in the package's description text.
+The sale period and regular price are clearly stated.

 4.2.e Your product is not promoted as being included in any sales or features hosted by Unity Technologies that you are not actually included in.

-4.2.f To be considered for an official Unity organized sale, your package must maintain a consistent price for two months.
+4.2.f Prices should not rise within 6 weeks prior to an official or personally-elected sale.
 A price increase due to a large update will not disqualify you from being included in a sale.

-4.2.g After being included in an official sale, your package’s price is not reduced for six weeks.
+4.2.g After being included in an official or personally-elected sale, your package’s price must not be reduced for 6 weeks.